 - During their visit, guests are expected to behave in a way that positively contributes to the residence community, showing respect and consideration for others and for property.

-AP 16 Identification: Residents and guests are expected to carry official identification such as a Driver’s License, State ID or UC Merced Cat Card on them at all times and to show it to university personnel upon request.
+AP 16 Identification: Residents and guests are expected to carry official identification such as a Driver’s License, State ID or UC Merced CatCard on them at all times and to show it to university personnel upon request.
 For security purposes, do not loan your CatCard to others.
-Report a lost or stolen Cat Card to the Cat Card Office immediately.
-The use of another student’s identification is prohibited.
+Report a lost or stolen CatCard to the CatCard Office immediately.
+The use of another student’s identification card is prohibited.

 AP 18 Network and Internet Access: The network is provided to facilitate the sharing of knowledge and information.
-Residents shall abide by all university, state, and federal laws and regulations regarding the network, and will be held accountable for any inappropriate activity originating from their computer.
+Residents shall abide by all university, state and federal laws and regulations regarding the network and will be held accountable for any inappropriate activity originating from their computer.

 - Serious violations (including repeated minor violations) may result in the temporary or permanent loss of access privileges or the modification of those privileges and/or referral to University Student Conduct for further action.

 AP 19 Personal Property: Resident should maintain personal property insurance available through private companies.
-The university, its employees and agents assume no liability for the loss, theft, damage, or destruction to personal property kept in the resident’s room/suite or any other location on the premises.
+The University, its employees and agents assume no liability for the loss, theft, damage or destruction to personal property kept in the resident’s room/suite or any other location on the premises.